Table of Contents

 Let’s discuss Soul Ties in the Bible to guide us to forge relationships that are Christ-centered and how to get rid of those ties that corrupt the soul.

 At what point do our relationships establish soul ties?
 What are soul ties?
-As Christians, our souls should first be tied with Christ before anything or anyone else – no one and nothing should come before Christ.
-Find out what the Bible says about soul ties and how should Christians see soul ties.
+As Christians, our souls should be tied with Christ before anything or anyone else – no one and nothing should come before Christ.
+Find out what the Bible says about soul ties and how Christians should see soul ties.

 What are Soul Ties in the Bible?